-Many people start a healing diet on their own, and the internet is an incredible resource for information and peer support.
+Many people start a healing diet and lifestyle on their own, and the internet is an incredible resource for information and peer support.
 Paleo guru Mark Sisson calls this the n=1 experiment (where we test something out on ourselves and see if we feel better or worse.)
 For people in relatively good health, there’s minimal risk and often optimal benefit.
 For people with autoimmune disease, it can be complicated.
 (Don’t we know it!)

 What if you’re following one of the healing diets without cheats, and you’re not getting any better?
 You’re starting to hate those overnight success stories and scouring your symptom journal for any sign of improvement.
 Maybe it’s time to seek professional help.
 Dr. Terry Wahls actually lists this as Phase 4 of her protocol.
 Here’s what she said in our interview:

 “Everyone is unique.
 We’re an overlaying of swiss cheeses, and our holes need to line up perfectly for autoimmunity to get triggered.
 A functional medicine practitioner can help you identify your holes.
 For some people, lead poisoning might be a primary driver, or there may be a co-infection of Hep C, or a genetic vulnerability that affects your B vitamin pathways.
 There are infinite possibilities.
 The vast majority of folks will experience some level of improvement on the Wahls Protocol™, but there will be some that feel they haven’t been helped.
 Those people will likely need to tease out the complicated factors unique to their situation by seeing a doctor trained in functional medicine, to do an evaluation and devise a personalized protocol in order to heal.” – Dr. Terry Wahls